 It’s Easy to Use

 Some ad blockers pack too many features underneath the hood.
-This can make them unwieldy for new users, and result in a poor experience.
-Feature-packed ad blockers can also be resource heavy, slowing down your browser and using a ton of memory.
+This can make them unwieldy for new users, and result in a poor experience that can leave you confused and frustrated.
+Feature-packed ad blockers can also be computer resource heavy, slowing down your browser and using a ton of memory.

 An Ad-Free Chrome